 The Number Of Basophils In Your Pet’s Blood “Basos”

-In the rare cases where too many basophils are present, and your pet’s eosinophil count is normal, bone marrow problems involving the cells that give rise to basophils (hematopoietic stem cells) are sometimes involved.
-Those problems can be cancerous.
+In the rare cases where too many basophils are present, but your dog or cat’s eosinophil count remains normal, bone marrow problems involving the cells that give rise to basophils (hematopoietic stem cells) are generally involved.
+Those problems are often cancerous.

 Why Might My Dog Or Cat’s Basophil Count Be Low? (=basopenia)